MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-add-on-premises-application.md

 ## Verify the connector installed and registered correctly

 You can use the Microsoft Entra admin center or your Windows server to confirm that a new connector installed correctly.
+For information about troubleshooting App Proxy issues, see [Debug Application Proxy application issues](application-proxy-debug-apps.md).

 ### Verify the installation through Microsoft Entra admin center